 Spotlights on Highway Safety Issues

-In 2010, GHSA began producing a series of short reports spotilghting various highway safety issues.
-GHSA asks its State Highway Safety Office (SHSO) members to provide data and uses the data provided to put together these brief reports.
+GHSA produces a series of short reports spotilghting various highway safety issues.
+GHSA asks its State Highway Safety Office (SHSO) members to provide data and uses the data provided to put together these reports.

 Below is a list of the Spotlights on Highway Safety published to date.
 Click on a specific report for more information.